To Friend, or Not to Friend

 Usually, a friendship declines over time.
 You might have other friends or family point out that you are often venting about this friendship, and you want to decide what to do from there.
 Some things to do before acting on a “friendship break up”:

-• Visualize your life without this person: how does it feel?
-What does it do to your other friendships or friend group or family?
+- Visualize your life without this person: how does it feel?
+What does it do to your other friendships, friend groups, or family?
 Will you have to tell others what is going on?
 Using visualization can help us understand what it might be like without this person.

 “I’m the Problem, It’s ME.”

-• Bad situations with friends leave your life or growing out of friendships can make it hard to be vulnerable with new friends and vulnerability is a foundation of good friendship in that inner circle, it doesn’t happen overnight, friendships take time.
+- Bad situations with friends leaving your life or growing out of friendships can make it hard to be vulnerable with new friends and vulnerability is a foundation of good friendship in that inner circle, it doesn’t happen overnight, friendships take time.

 So why is all this important?